-The language barrier God imposed upon the one-worlders back then forced the creation of various ethnic and tribal groups and ultimately modern nations, which have served as checks and balances against total domination by any single tyrant.
+The language barrier God imposed upon the globalists back then forced the creation of various ethnic and tribal groups and ultimately modern nations, which have served as checks and balances against total domination by any single tyrant.
 It certainly slowed Satan’s scheme of enslaving all mankind under his minions like Nimrod.
-Now, though, in the 21st century, the confusion of Babel has been largely overcome.
-But this time God does not intend to thwart Satan.
+Now, though, in the 21st century, the confusion of Babel has largely been overcome.
+However, this time God does not intend to thwart Satan.

-As Jehovah indicated at Babel, there is nothing that men can imagine that they cannot accomplish.
-But under the domination of the evil demons that is not good thing.
-Look at the world in which we live, a world where the majority of the world’s brightest minds have been busily employed devising more efficient means to defraud, degrade, deceive, distract, and destroy their fellowman.
+As Jehovah indicated at Babel, there is nothing that men might imagine that they cannot accomplish.
+Under the domination of the evil demons that is not a good thing.
+Look at the world in which we live, a world where the majority of the world’s brightest minds have been busily employed devising more efficient means to defraud, degrade, deceive, distract, and destroy their fellow man.

 The whole system of things is death oriented, reflected in a degraded popular culture that worships violence and death.

-But again, the conflict between men and between nations on earth is merely a reflection of a truly universal conflict between Jehovah and the Devil.
-Consider, for instance, in the 10th chapter of the book of Daniel, where an angel explained to the terrified prophet that “the prince of Persia” successfully stood in opposition to his mission, at least for awhile.
-Obviously no human could successfully oppose a mighty angel of Jehovah.
+To be sure, the conflict between men and between nations on earth is merely a reflection of a truly universal conflict between Jehovah and Satan.
+Consider, for instance, in the 10th chapter of the book of Daniel, where an angel explained to the terrified prophet that “the prince of Persia” successfully stood in opposition to his mission, at least for a while.
+Obviously, no human could successfully oppose a mighty angel of Jehovah.
 No, the “prince of Persia” was a demon prince.
-And the angel also foretold that the “prince of Greece” was coming afterwards.
+And the angel also foretold that the “prince of Greece” was coming afterward.
 In view of the fact that the present system is merely an extension of the Grecian civilization, it follows that today there are invisible demon princes of the royal realm of the British and American dyad, as well as all other nations.
 And it also logically follows that God has continued to prevent the demon princes from totally tyrannizing mankind.
 But that is about to change.

 When the kingdom comes to power and the demons are hurled down from heaven, Satan goes off in “great anger.”
 He will then be allowed to express his rage, bringing untold “woe” upon the earth.
 Satan will destroy his own earthly political system (sword stroke upon the seventh head of the beast) in order to terrorize mankind into accepting his “solution.”
 The solution will be the eighth king, which will rule for a mere “hour.”
 (In contrast to the more than three millennia that the beast-like system has existed.)

 “The town of tyrannical nations” will be the eighth king, to which all the nations will be forced to submit – the modern Babel.
-Perhaps the “town” itself will be New York City, the present home of the United Nations – the intended post-collapse capitol of global government.
+Perhaps the “city” —as it is rendered in the latest NWT —will be New York City, the present home of the United Nations – the intended post-collapse capitol of global government.

 Isaiah continues: “And Jehovah of armies will certainly make for all the peoples, in this mountain, a banquet of well-oiled dishes, a banquet of wine kept on the dregs, of well-oiled dishes filled with marrow, of wine kept on the dregs, filtered.
 And in this mountain he will certainly swallow up the face of the envelopment that is enveloping over all the peoples, and the woven work that is interwoven upon all the nations.
 He will actually swallow up death forever, and the Sovereign Lord Jehovah will certainly wipe the tears from all faces.
 And the reproach of his people he will take away from all the earth, for Jehovah himself has spoken it.”